How to Record with Streamlabs OBS in 2024 – Best Tips & Tricks

 1. Resolution

-If the computer slows down, change it.
+If the computer is slowing down, replace it.

-2. Downscale filter and FPS
+2. Downscale Filter and FPS

-There are a few options for downscale filters and Lanczos is the best for recording.
+There are several options for downscale filters, and Lanczos is the best choice for recording.

 QUICK OVERVIEW: Best CPU